candidosales/figma-format-code/README.md

 # Format Code

-Format Code makes it easy to format code snippets and add a theme for syntax highlight
+A Figma plugin designed to allow you to format and syntax highlighting code.

 More features coming soon, including support for more languages and improvements in usability.